cchipman21804/EnterpriseCOBOLv6.3/README.md

  of your bet back.
 BIGNUM runs interactively in a Unix shell or from the TSO READY prompt.

+CAPREACT.cbl
+Electronics utility that calculates the reactance of a capacitor in an AC circuit.

 COMMBLDG.cbl
 "Commercial Building Annual HVAC Energy Consumption Simulator" This program uses KSBYTMY3 Typical Meteorological Year weather data to